MATTHEW KALLIMAN'S WEBSITE

 (Genesis 1:31)

-In the process of time,
+But in the process of time,

 "the Lord saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually."